-According to ResumeGenius, “for student resumes that lack professional experience, the education section is a major point of emphasis”.
-At this point in your life, most of your employable skills were probably gained via academic pursuits rather than professional ones, and your degree is probably the most employable thing about you.
+At this point in your life, most of your employable skills were probably gained via academic pursuits rather than professional ones, and your degree is likely the most employable thing about you.
 Because of this, your education should be front and centre in your CV.

 List your degree, even if you have not yet finished (but be sure to note that your studies are ongoing).
 Don’t bother with class titles or course codes - as LiveCareer notes, “they will mean nothing to readers outside your university.”
 It is acceptable to add relevant areas of study, however, if certain classes or projects are applicable to the job you are pursuing.
 Kim Isaacs at Monster recommends that you also include “academic honors such as dean's list, distinctions such as summa cum laude, scholarships and other awards”, as well as your GPA (if it is high!).